So Many Things to Do in Traverse City MI in the Summer

 11) Tall Ship Sails on the Bay

-These tall ships played a big part in the history of the Great Lakes.
+These tall ships played a big part in the history of the Great Lakes and are one of the favorite things to do in Traverse City MI.

-Now, families can jump aboard what looks like a pirate ship and sail the big waters out of Traverse City, MI.
+Now, families can jump aboard what looks like a pirate ship and sail the big waters out of TC.
 The summer sailing season begins Memorial Day Weekend.

 The Tall Ship Manitou is a replica of an 1800s coasting cargo schooner.
 Book your spots on a Moomers Sail and get some of the country’s best ice cream while you cruise the open waters.